GLOBAL MARKETS-Euro rises on ECB talk, earnings buoy Dow

 Three EU officials have said the team was likely to conclude Greece cannot repay what it owes, making a further debt restructuring necessary, but no decision is expected until at least September.

-The benchmark 10-year U.S. Treasury note was down 3/32 in price, with the yield at 1.4008 percent after earlier rising as high as 1.44 percent.
+The benchmark 10-year U.S. Treasury note was down 5/32, with the yield at 1.4059 percent after earlier rising as high as 1.44 percent.
 The yield hit an all-time low on Tuesday.

 Gold futures rose more than 2 percent as expectations of U.S. and European monetary stimulus strengthened its appeal as an inflation hedge.
 Gold futures were last up 2 percent at $1,608 an ounce.
-(Additional reporting Nick Olivari; Editing by Kenneth Barry and Leslie Adler)
+(Reporting by Rodrigo Campos; Additional reporting Nick Olivari; Editing by Kenneth Barry)